SnowPilotOrg/etl/SPEC.md

 ## Glossary

 - **Snowpilot connector**: A component that can act as both a source and a destination for data, supporting discovery, extraction, and loading operations.
-- **stream**: A collection of data, typically representing a table or API endpoint.
+- **collection**: A collection of data, typically representing a table or API endpoint.
-- **Discovery**: A feature of connectors that allows programmatic discovery of available streams and their properties.
+- **Discovery**: A feature of connectors that allows programmatic discovery of available collections and their properties.
 - **json_schema**: A vocabulary that allows you to annotate and validate JSON documents.
 - **create**: Also known as insert.
 An operation that allows for the creation of new records.
 - **update**: An operation that allows for updating existing records.